 Even the most savvy packers sometimes get stuck on shoes.
 Why is it so hard not to throw in that third (or fourth!) pair?
 This is one department where men really do have it easier.
 We ladies have a greater range of shoe possibilities and needs than our male counterparts do.

-So, how do we choose the right travel shoes for a trip?
+To choose the right travel shoes for a trip, consider:

 First of all, leave the heirlooms at home.
 Don’t take the risk of traveling with your most precious pieces.